 There are numerous luxury items that are being constantly replicated such as Rolex watches, sport clothing brands like Nike or Adidas or other brands that are well known for their innovation, quality and investment in new technology and products.
 It is the same with e-liquids.
-Apollo for example only produces its E-Liquids in USA, California and all ingredients are Food-Grade FDA approved.
+Apollo, for example, only produces its E-Liquids in USA, California and all ingredients are Food-Grade FDA approved.
 This means that the ingredients are coming from traceable sources and are fit for human consumption.
-The flavors Apollo uses can be found in any other cake, cookie, beverage or soda depending on the required outcome.
+The flavours Apollo uses can be found in any other cake, cookie, beverage or soda depending on the required outcome.

-Another important aspect of the manufacturing is the knowledge.
-Our recipes are prepared and tested prior to being marketed by chemists with PhD degrees who are prepared and really know about what chemical reactions are happening while the e-juice is prepared, bottled, stored and finally heated in your vape tank.
+Another critical aspect of manufacturing is knowledge.
+Our recipes are prepared and tested before being marketed by chemists with PhD degrees who are prepared and really know about what chemical reactions are happening while the e-juice is prepared, bottled, stored and finally heated in your vape tank.

-Due to recent developments in the legislation of nicotine containing products (also known as TPD or TRPR) all manufacturers who produce e-liquids are required to conduct tests and submit those to the authorities responsible for this.
-In UK the authority is MHRA.
-This implies additional costs, that are not necessarily cheap when extensive testing is required and obviously this is not a measure or an investment a clandestine factory would take.
+Due to recent developments in the legislation of nicotine-containing products (also known as TPD or TRPR) all manufacturers who produce e-liquids are required to conduct tests and submit those to the authorities responsible for this.
+In the UK the authority is MHRA.
+This implies additional costs that are not necessarily cheap when extensive testing is required, and obviously this is not a measure or an investment a clandestine factory would take.
 It is not necessary to mention that the effects of counterfeit products on human health is not known and obviously exposes the consumer to a great risk.

 How to identify counterfeit e-juice

-Depending on the manufacturer there are a few aspects you can look at when buying e-liquids.
+Depending on the manufacturer, there are a few aspects you can look at when buying e-liquids.
 The general look-and-feel of the product, especially when it is expensive, should be of great quality.
-Even if you cannot spot directly a problem if your instinct says it is not ok then you should avoid it.
-It is not only the money that you might loose but since you inhale this product it poses a risk to your health that is not documented, tested and the effects are completely unknown.
+Even if you cannot spot a problem directly if your instinct says it is not ok, then you should avoid it.
+It is not only the money that you might lose but since you inhale this product, it poses a risk to your health that is not documented, tested and the effects are completely unknown.

 Here are a few aspects you can look at: